 Some foreign airlines offer credit cards to U.S. residents, including British Airways, Air France/KLM, Air Canada and Lufthansa.
 You can earn miles from these cards and redeem them for domestic flights on their partner carriers.
 For example, rewards earned from Chase’s British Airways Visa Signature Card can be redeemed on flights operated by American Airlines, British Airways’ oneworld partner.

-The next way to choose an airline credit card is to examine the perks offered, as well as the annual fee imposed.
+The next way to choose an airline credit card is to examine the perks offered.
 A free checked bag may be a common perk, but while some cards offer this benefit for up to nine people traveling on the same reservation, others only offer it to the cardholder and a single companion.
 Many cards offer perks such as priority boarding, airport lounge passes or memberships and discounts on in-flight purchases.

-These ultra-premium airline credit cards also offer the full range of priority services, but all these perks come at a steep cost: annual fees in the $450-$695 range.
-If you’re paying that kind of fee, make sure you’re getting what you’ll pay for.
+Ultra-premium airline credit cards offer comprehensive perks, but they come at a steep cost: annual fees in the $450 to $695 range.
+If you’re paying that kind of fee, make sure you’re getting your money’s worth.
 Top-tier airline credit cards will always offer airport lounge access, for example, but differ in the number of guests permitted.

-Once you’ve decided which airline you’d like to get a credit card with, you could still be faced with a choice of several cards.
+Once you’ve decided which airline you’d like to get a credit card from, you could still be faced with a choice of several cards.
 For example:

-Thankfully, newer airline credit cards are being introduced with annual fees in between the conventional $100 and $550 – with enticing benefits and rewards.
-For example, the Southwest Rapid Rewards® Priority Credit Card from Chase has an annual fee of $149, and the United Quest℠ Card from Chase and Delta SkyMiles® Platinum American Express Card both have a $250 annual fees.
+Thankfully, newer airline credit cards are being introduced with annual fees in between the conventional $100 and $550, with enticing benefits and rewards.
+For example, the Southwest Rapid Rewards® Priority Credit Card from Chase has an annual fee of $149, and the United Quest℠ Card from Chase and Delta SkyMiles® Platinum American Express Card both have a $250 annual fee.